How to Create a Gratitude List That Actually Changes Your Outlook

 The most powerful shift happens when you move from seeing a gratitude list as something you “should” do to recognising it as an opportunity to notice what makes your life worth loving.

-Have you tried creating a gratitude list?
-What difference has it made in your life?
+Have you tried keeping a gratitude list?
+Has it made a difference in your life?
 I’d love to hear your experiences in the comments below.

 “Gratitude is not only the greatest of virtues, but the parent of all the others.”